-We Repair Most Vehicles & Repaired Vehicles Raise More Money
+We Repair Many Vehicles & Repaired Vehicles Raise More Money

 First we are very different than the vast majority of charities that ask for your vehicle donation.
 Most other charities never see your donated car.
-When you contact many charities you are reaching a call center in another state who takes your donation information and then relays it to a local towing company.
-This tow company then takes your vehicle directly to an auction where it is sold “as is” for whatever the auction can get, without improvement of any kind, and often only car dealers and wrecking yards are allowed to bid at these auction, so vehicles frequently sell for peanuts.
+When you contact many charities you are reaching a call center in another state which takes your donation information and then relays it back to a local towing company.
+This tow company then takes your vehicle directly to an auction where it is sold “as is” for whatever the auction can get, without any kind of improvements, advertising or disclosures of condition and often only car dealers and wrecking yards are allowed to bid at these auctions, so vehicles frequently sell for peanuts.

-We on the other hand are here in Las Vegas, we pick up your vehicle with our dedicated tow truck and then take it to one of the shops we work with here in town to have it diagnosed.
-Typically 99 cars out of 100 we receive require major repair; motor replacement, transmission rebuild, body and paint work, air conditioning or smog repair, you name it.
+We on the other hand are here in Las Vegas, we generally pick up your vehicle with our dedicated tow truck and then have one of the mechanics we work with here in town diagnosed it.
+Typically 99 cars out of 100 we receive require significant repair.
 Over the years we have established many contacts and resources to get vehicles repaired at a fraction of what the public would pay.
-Because repaired vehicles bring us much more revenue than broken down vehicles, we spend the money to improve about 3/4 of the vehicles we receive in some fashion, whether paint, tires, exhaust, glass or mechanical repairs.
+Because repaired vehicles bring us much more revenue than problematic vehicles, we spend the money to improve about 3/4 of the vehicles we receive in some fashion, whether it is just getting them running, providing fresh paint, tires, glass, lights, or solving emission issues or mechanical and cosmetic repairs.

 Your Tax Deduction Is Higher With Us

-This repair policy also makes a huge difference for your tax deduction.
+This donation improvement policy also makes a difference for your tax deduction.
 The IRS states in their flyer “A Donors Guide to Vehicle Donation, Publication #4303, (which we recommend that you consult on the IRS website) that; “Generally, if the charity sells your vehicle, your deduction is limited to the gross proceeds the charity receives from its sale.”
-They do NOT require that you take into account the money we spend on improving your donation, so if we sell your vehicle for $2,500 you can take an itemized deduction for $2,500, regardless if we spend $6 or $600 to fix it.
-Many donors are shocked at the deductions we are able to get them for their previously unattractive, problematic cars and call in to tell us so.
+They do NOT require that you take into account the money we spend on improving your donation, so if we sell your vehicle for $2,000 you can take an itemized deduction for $2,000, regardless if we spend $4 or $400 to improve it.
+Many donors are shocked at the deductions we are able to get them for their previously unattractive, problematic cars and they call in to tell us so.

 You Never Have To “Guestimate” The Deduction Amount Yourself

 There is no “Guestimating” the fair market value of your donation yourself as recommended by some other charities.
-By selling your repaired vehicle there is ZERO debate as to its value, the IRS will not challenge the sale price method of valuation.
-And in those rare instances where an appraisal is necessary such as with year-end donations, we will provide you an appraisal/deduction value at our expense.
+By selling your repaired vehicle to the public there is ZERO debate as to its value, the IRS will not challenge the sale price method of valuation.
+And in those rare instances where an appraisal is necessary such as with year-end or high value donations, we will provide you an appraisal/deduction value at our expense.

-Once we sell your vehicle we will send you an IRS form 1098c within 30 days of the sale showing the sale price.
+Once we sell your vehicle we will send you an IRS form 1098c showing the sale price, so long as we have all the required information.
 From our experience and comments from donors who donated to other charities, the vast majority of vehicles donated to other charities receive a donation receipt in the mail limiting the deduction to $500 largely because that requires much less paperwork from the charity, only a simple donation receipt.
-We go the extra mile to fill out and send you the 1098c for vehicles sold above $500, and most vehicles we sell go for over $500.
+We go the extra mile to fill out and send you the 1098c for vehicles sold above $500, (so long as we have all IRS required info) and most vehicles we sell go for over $500.

 Immediate Donation Receipt When we pick up the Vehicle